kristielim/session-3/README.md

 5. Return to **PokemonTableViewController** via the Project Navigator.

 6. Replace `tableView(_:cellForRowAt:)` with the following code:
+Note: `tableView(_:cellForRowAt:)` means the function tableView that has the parameters `_` and `cellForRowAt`.
+The code that you want to replace will look a lot like below, except that there isn't anything in the body.

    ```
    override func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell {